-There is no single Act which just governs recruitment and selection; however there are many employment law acts which deal with the employment relationship and have an impact on pre-employment issues as well.
+There is no single Act governing recruitment and selection, but there are many Acts dealing with the employment relationship that have an impact on pre-employment issues as well.
 The most significant example is the Equality Act 2010.

 The main legislation dealing with recruitment and selection are set out under the following headings.

-The Equality Act 2010 (the Act) aims to provide an effective legal framework for preventing discrimination at all stages of the employment relationship.
-It makes it unlawful for employers to discriminate against job applicants (and existing workers) because of a 'protected characteristic'.
-The protected characteristics are:
+The Equality Act 2010 makes it unlawful for employers to discriminate against job applicants (and existing workers) because of a ‘protected characteristic,’ namely: